MenuClose

 They’re Always High

-One of the most obvious signs of dating a drug addict is that they’re always high.
+One of the most obvious signs you’re dating someone with addiction is that they’re always high.
 If they’re constantly under the influence of drugs, it will be challenging to have a healthy and functioning relationship.

 They Lie and Cheat

-Another of the signs you’re dating a drug addict is that they’re constantly lying and cheating.
+Another of the signs you’re dating someone with addiction is that they’re constantly lying and cheating.
 They may lie about where they’ve been or what they’ve been doing.
 They may also cheat on you financially, emotionally, or physically.

 They Isolate Themselves

 Another sign of drug addiction is isolation.
-If your partner constantly isolates themselves from you and others, it’s a sign that they may be struggling with substance abuse.
+If your partner constantly isolates themselves from you and others, it’s a sign that they may be struggling with substance misuse.

 They Neglect Their Responsibilities